RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### object_qnode_id

-    - The query graph node ID of a gene. **Note that although this parameter is said to be required, this parameter is valid only when a query graph is used.
-Additionally, exactly one of 'subject_qnode_id' or 'object_qnode_id' is required when a query graph is used.**
+    - The query node ID of a gene of interest.
+                **Note that it is required only when the `query_graph` is NOT None, and only either this parameter or `subject_qnode_id` is required, not both**

     - Acceptable input types: string.